britram/rains-prototype/draft-trammell-rains-protocol.md

 these types to be extended in the future, as well as the addition of non- standard, application-specific information to RAINS messages and data items.
 A common registry of map keys is given in {{tabmkey}}.
-RAINS implementations MUST ignore map keys the do not understand.
+RAINS implementations MUST ignore map keys they do not understand.
 Integer map keys in the range -22 to +23 are reserved for the use of future versions or extensions to the RAINS protocol.